 We find the best prices for the cheapest South African Krugerrands when you're ready to buy

 You can find a large variety of silver coins at FindBullionPrices.com.
 If we don't list prices for something you're looking for Contact Us and let us know so we can add it.

-We compare the prices of South African Krugerrands from national reputable bullion dealers.
+We compare prices of South African Krugerrands from top-reviewed and trusted bullion dealers.
 Our product listings compare the online prices to help you buy the cheapest South African Krugerrands.

 While mintage varies from year to year, since 1967, more than 50 million South African Gold Krugerrand coins have been minted.
 The gold Krugerrand quickly became the number one choice for investors worldwide during the bull gold market in the 1970's.
 Between 1974-1985 it is estimated that 22 million gold Krugerrand coins were imported into the United States.

 The success of the South African Gold Krugerrand inspired other gold-producing countries to mint and issue gold bullion coins.
 Including Canada, with the gold Canadian Maple Leaf; China, with the Chinese Gold Panda; the United States, with the American Gold Eagle; and the United Kingdom, with the British Gold Britannia.

 The dimensions of the 1 oz South African Gold Krugerrand is 32.77 mm in diameter and 2.84 mm thick.
 It is minted from a gold alloy that is 91.67% pure (22 karats) so that the coin contains one troy ounce (31.1035 grams) of gold.
 The remaining 8.33% of the of the coins weight is copper which gives the Krugerrand it's orange appearance.
 As a result, the Krugerrand's actual weight is 1.0909 troy ounces (33.93 grams).